spasiu/precourse/README.md

 4. solve the practice problems
 5. ask lots of questions

 It's entirely possible that this document will not be enough for you if you're new to programming.
-That's why we've included a number of suggested resources to supplement this document.
+That's why we've included a number of [suggested resources](#suggested-resources) to supplement this document.
 Pick one and do it alongside this course.

+## JS101 precourse

+If you're completing this course as the pre-work for JS101, you just need to **try** and get as far as the [Objects](objects.md) section!
+Make sure to send your answers to the exercises and practice problems to your instructor, and ask lots of questions.

 ## Pep talk